Applications Need Software Integrity. Agents Need Context Integrity.

 Why TLS Isn’t the Answer

-TLS provides real security guarantees: server authentication, confidentiality, in-transit integrity.
-But its threat model doesn’t match agent context flows:
+TLS provides real guarantees: server authentication, confidentiality, in-transit integrity.
+But its threat model doesn’t match agent context flows.

 Connection vs. Content Authentication TLS authenticates endpoints, not payloads.
-A malicious counterparty with a valid certificate can send completely false context through a perfectly secure connection.
+A counterparty with a valid certificate can send false context through a secure connection.

 Hop-by-Hop Protection Content decrypts at each intermediary.
 TLS protection ends at every hop.